Return to Full Time RV Living – Not For Everyone

 Cell phone access has not been a problem for years!
 We can always make and receive phone calls wherever we travel via Verizon Wireless.

-You can’t just rely on RV Park WiFi either.
-For the majority of the RV parks, the WiFi is free for a reason, because it is worthless!
+You can’t just rely on RV Park WiFi, either.
+For the majority of RV parks, the WiFi is free for a reason: it is worthless!
 They don’t offer the bandwidth to accommodate everyone who wants to Skype, watch movies, and watch YouTube videos.
-We have noticed that as we travel it is getting better, but don’t count on it!
+We have noticed that it is getting better as we travel, but don’t count on it!

 You can purchase antenna boosters and routers that will help to receive a stronger signal.
-For the money you may spend on this technology, it may be the first thing to try, and if you find that is not meeting your needs, then search for alternative ways to get online.
+The money you may spend on this technology may be the first thing to try, and if you find that is not meeting your needs, search for alternative ways to get online.

 Pam and I have been with Verizon since before it was even called Verizon!
-We each have a smartphone, and one unit called a MiFi.
+We each have a smartphone and one unit called a MiFi.
 It broadcasts a signal that our laptops and tablets can access at the same time.
 We could just use the smartphone to do that, but this just works better for us.
 With 24 Gig of data per month, we are just under $200 for all our devices.
 We use up all our data every month!
-Sometimes when in a park with decent WiFi, I can stretch that even further but that does not happen very often!
+Sometimes, when in a park with decent WiFi, I can stretch that further, but that does not happen often!

 So, the bottom line is you may have to spend money on some technologies to suit your full time RVing mobile data needs.